-This is the Lower Susquehanna River update for May 25 & May 26 updated on May 25.
+This is the Lower Susquehanna River update for Tuesday August 30, 2016.

-The condition of the water is cloudy and 70 degrees Fahrenheit.
+The condition of the water is murky and 85 degrees Fahrenheit.

-There was 0.08” of precipitation reported at Safe Harbor from 8am yesterday to 8am today.
+There was 0.0 inches of precipitation reported at Safe Harbor between 7 am yesterday and 7 am today.

-The elevation of Holtwood’s Lake Aldred is scheduled to be regulated between top level 172.5’ and 167.5’ today and tomorrow.
-Holtwood is scheduled to spill water over top of their dam today and tomorrow.
-Spill begins at 169.75’.
+The elevation of Holtwood’s Lake Aldred is scheduled to be regulated between a top level of 169.6’ and 167.6’ for today.
+Holtwood is not scheduled to spill water over top of the dam today or tomorrow.
+Spill can occur at any time.
+Please be aware of this danger.
+Spill begins at 169.75’above mean sea level.

 Please stay off of the rocks below the Holtwood dam or you could easily find yourself trapped by rising water.
-BOATERS SHOULD AVOID the area downstream of the 1 mile warning signs/tower in the river.
+Boaters should avoid the area downstream of the 1-mile warning tower in the river.
 Portage access users must keep to the East shore (river left) and use caution.
-Holtwood’s portage phone at the boat ramp has been disconnected.
-Please use a personal cell phone to contact the Holtwood control room for portage assistance.
-The Holtwood phone number can be found at the portage ramp.
+A portage phone at the boat ramp is available for portage assistance.

-Keep in mind that all generation schedules as well as lake elevations are subject to change at any time without notice.
+Please keep in mind that all hydroelectric power generation schedules, as well as lake elevations, are subject to change at any time without notice.

-The Safe Harbor fishermen’s bridge is currently open to the public.
-Due to construction Holtwood’s tailrace fishing area will be closed to the public until further notice.
+The Safe Harbor Fishermen’s bridge is open to the public.
+Holtwood’s tailrace fishing area is open to the public.